RiccardoPaccagnella/Khandanam/content/Khaṇḍanakhaṇḍakhādyam.md

 #### Text

-tasmād, ‘‘yādṛg:vyavahāra-niyamaḥ kṛtas, tan-maryād" ānena n' ollaṅghit"’ eti yad vādi-vāg-vyavahāre madhyasth'-āvagamaḥ, sa vijayate, yasya ca vacasi n' aivaṃ,
-[[madhyasthaḥ|tasy']] āvagamas tasya parājayaḥ |
+tasmād, ‘‘yādṛg vyavahāra-niyamaḥ kṛtas, tan-maryād" ānena n' ollaṅghit"’ eti yad:vādi-vāg-vyavahāre madhyasth'-āvagamaḥ, sa vijayate, yasya ca vacasi n' aivaṃ [[madhyasthaḥ|tasy']] āvagamas, tasya parājayaḥ |
 yatra vādy-ukta:nigraha-sattv'-āvagamaḥ,
 sa nigṛhītaḥ,
-tad-itaras tu na tath"’ ety—adi:niyama' eva kath"-ārambhāya grāhyaḥ | ^p221
+tad-itaras tu na tath"’ ety—ādi:niyama' eva kath"-ārambhāya grāhyaḥ | ^p221

 #### Translation

 Because of this, we have to accept only restrictions such as the following in order to begin to debate:
-‘If the understanding of the arbiter regarding the verbal behaviour of the claimant is ‘He did not overstep the limit of the kind of restriction in behaviour we had made,’ then he will win, and for him in whose speech it's not so, his (the arbiter's) understanding is his (the debater's) defeat.
+‘If the understanding of the arbiter regarding the verbal behaviour of the claimant is ‘He did not overstep the limit of the kind of restriction in behaviour we had made,’ then he will win, and the one regarding whose speech his understanding is not so (that is, if the arbiter doesn't think so) is defeated.
-Where he (the arbiter) understands the existence of a losing fault spoken by the claimant, he (the claimant) loses, and the other doesn't’ etc.
+Where (in whose speech) he (the arbiter) understands the existence of a losing fault spoken by the claimant, he (the claimant) loses, and the other doesn't’ etc.

 #### Notes

+*yasya prativādinaḥ vacasi, sa nigṛhītaḥ*
+*yatra = yasya vacasi*
+*claimaint should be later defendant*

 ### Passage 23